dalbay/Express_Tutorial/README.md

 });

 const port = 3000;
-// Create a Server; pass in a port and a callback function that will be called as soon as the server starts listening. app.listen(port, () => {
+// Create a Server; callback function will be called as soon as the server starts listening. app.listen(port, () => {
   console.log(`App running on port ${port}...`);
 });